 Fresh radish or Pickle radish (see the direction below)

 Boil the ribs and 5 cups of water (just enough to cover the rips); heat it for 25 minutes, throw the water and strain the bones.
-I like lean broth.
+I like thin broth or if you want a rich broth, throw 1/3 of thThere'sleavee brothThere'sleavethThere'sleaveeleave 2 cups of broth on the pot.

-Fill the stockpot again with bones and 12 cups of water in 6 quarts stockpot.
+Fill the stockpot again with boiled bones and 12 cups of water in 6 quarts stockpot.
+If there's remaining broth, add water to fill the 6 quarts of stockpot.
 Cover the pot and bring to a gentle boil.

 Reduce heat to a very low simmer and cook with lid slightly ajar ( skimming foam and excess fat occasionally)